typora/support.typora.io/_posts/2016-01-01-Markdown Reference.md

 You can also include inline Markdown such as links, bold, italics, or strikethrough in the table.

-Finally, by including colons (`:`) within the header row, you can define text in that column to be left-aligned, right-aligned, or center-aligned:
+By including colons (`:`) within the header row, you can set text in that column to be left-aligned, right-aligned, or center-aligned:

 ``` markdown
 | Left-Aligned  | Center Aligned  | Right Aligned |